 In August of 2014, the Indianapolis market was purchased by Ray's Trash Service, who now owns and operates the Paper Retriever program.
-In 2019, the Paper Retriever bins collected 715,820 pounds (357 tons) of material in Bartholomew County, averaging over 29 tons a month.
-This is down slightly from 35 tons per month in 2018.
-Due to market conditions the vendor is reducing the number of containers in the community.
+Due to market conditions in late 2010's the vendor is reducing the number of containers in the community and rebates are limited.
+In 2022, Ray's Trash Service was bought by Waste Management (WM).
+Waste Management is in the processing of removing paper only service and converting to single stream bins.
+In 2022, the Paper Retriever bins collected 371,400 pounds (185.7 tons) of material in Bartholomew County, averaging 15 tons a month.
+This is down from 35 tons per month in 2018.
+At the height of the program approximately 55 bin locations existed in 2008/2009, only 19 bins remain at the end of 2022.

-Ray's Paper Bin Locations (29 bins as of 1/20)
+Ray's Paper Bin Locations (19 locations as of 12/22)

-Schools Churches Community ABC Learning Center • Community Church of Bartholomew Co.
-Gov. Office Building Central Middle Columbus Harrison Convenience Center Clifty Creek East Columbus United Petersville Convenience Center Columbus Christian Methodist Bartholomew County Landfill Columbus North Faith Lutheran BP Gas Station- State Road 7 & US 31 Head Start Clay Twp.
-Fire Dept. First United Methodist Estep & Co.- 25th St. Ivy Tech.
-New Hope Christian L. Frances Smith Sandcrest Dental Northside Middle Sam's Club Parkside Toyota- TIEM Rock Creek Schmitt Southside WD Richards
+Schools Churches Community ABC Learning Center Central Middle Columbus Christian Ivy Tech.
+L. Frances Smith Rock Creek Community Church of Columbus East Columbus United Methodist Faith Lutheran First United Methodist New Hope Christian Bartholomew Co.
+Gov. Office Building Harrison Convenience Center Petersville Convenience Center Bartholomew County Landfill BP Gas Station- State Road 7 & US 31 Clay Twp.
+Fire Dept. Estep & Co 25th St. Sandcrest Dental